 A: Each school will have its own principal.
-The elementary principal has not yet been named.
+The elementary principal is Ms. Kim King.
 The Virtual Middle School Principal is Ms. Tonya Faison, and the Virtual High School Principal is Mr. John Cline.

 Q: I am interested in the hiring process for this virtual school.
 How do I apply to be a teacher or administrator?

 A: Start by visiting the Careers page: https://www.cms.k12.nc.us/Jobs/Pages/default.aspx

 Q: Will the classes be asynchronous or synchronous?

 A: For grades 3-8, there will be some synchronous time each day.

 Q: What is the 2021 deadline to submit a transfer request for these schools?